Amazing pictures from France’s colourful winter carnivals

 The world-famous lemon festival in Menton began in the 1930s and now attracts more than 250,000 visitors to discover the amazing sculptures made from citrus fruit.

 More than 15 tonnes of citrus fruit are used to create the sculptures which are based around a different theme each year.
-In 2017 the theme was ‘Broadway musicals’ and so a number of Broadway favourites were depicted in lemons.
+In 2018 the theme was ‘Bollywood’ and so a number of Hindu gods and monuments like the Taj Mahal were depicted in lemons.

 The sculptures are on display throughout the town and there are also parades of floats and dancers and spectacular evening light shows.